My Journey to ISB – Part 2

 This has been my takeaway from the MBA application process.
 Hope that this article will be useful.
 All the best!

 Signing off for now to start my MBA at ISB!

 – Sudeep Mehta

 Sudeep Mehta is a B.Com. graduate from Narsee Monjee College of Commerce & Economics and is a CA & CS.
-He has worked with HDFC Bank and is now part of the Class of 2014 at the Indian School of Business, Hyderabad.
+He has worked with HDFC Bank and is an alumnuns of ISB Hyderabad (Class of 2014).
 He enjoys reading, playing squash & watching football (Go Man.
 United!)

 You may also want to read: